 The Global Burden of Disease (GBD) study is the largest and most comprehensive scientific effort to measure epidemiological levels and trends worldwide.
 The Institute for Health Metrics and Evaluation (IHME) is hosting a workshop to train learners interested in the data, methods, findings, and implications of the GBD study.

 This workshop aims to help introductory-level learners of the GBD develop mastery and greater fluency in GBD methods, tools, and data.
 In this workshop, you will learn from experts about the science behind the GBD and the study’s many applications.
 Throughout, you will be encouraged to participate in hands-on learning opportunities to explore key aspects of the GBD study through depth and breadth, including its analytical methods, data sources, and visualization tools.
 This workshop is also intended to cultivate connections, knowledge sharing, and debate between engaged practitioners and collaborators.

-An important prerequisite of the workshop is the GBD online training, which is provided free charge with registration for the workshop.
+An important prerequisite of the workshop is completing the GBD online training, which is included in registration for the workshop.